Skip to main content

 6. Social Connection

-Positive social connections and relationships affect our physical, mental and emotional health.
+Positive social connections and relationships affect our physical, mental, and emotional health.
 Leveraging the power of relationships and social networks can help reinforce healthy behaviors.